kellencataldo/tcpip_assembler/README.md

 im using the bubble sort algorithm because it works very well on nearly sorted data sets. this should be the case for most packets as tcp will reject multiple out of place packets (?). i chose not to rely on the supplied vector::sort algorithm as i don't know the time complexity of the function.

+IPV6 support has not been added as it would take considerably more effort (ipv6 are often encapsulated under ipv4 so as to path through ipv4 only networks. this process is called a 6to4 transmission).

+An ipv6 packet that has been ecanpsulated in an ipv4 packet will have a protocol type of 41.
+With that, it should be a relatively easy process using structure templates to sort between ipv4 packets, and ipv4 packets with an ipv6 packet encapsulated underneath.

 talk about the big array